RAGDiffusion: Faithful Cloth Generation via External Knowledge Assimilation: Experiments

-\textbf{Evaluation protocols.} About \textbf{generation quality}, We utilize LPIPS~\cite{zhang2018perceptual} and SSIM~\cite{wang2004ssim} to assess the reconstruction accuracy of the generated garments by comparing them with the provided ground truth (GT) images.
+\textbf{Evaluation protocols.} About \textbf{generation quality}, we utilize LPIPS~\cite{zhang2018perceptual}, SSIM~\cite{wang2004ssim} to assess the reconstruction accuracy, DISTS~\cite{dists} to evaluate image similarity on both perceptual and structural level.
 Additionally, we employ FID~\cite{parmar2021cleanfid} and KID~\cite{sutherland2018kid} metrics to evaluate the realism and authenticity of the generated distributions.
 In terms of \textbf{retrieval ability}, we evaluate the top-1 accuracy and top-5 accuracy of retrieval results from the memory database $\mathcal{D}$ across 1969 test samples, alongside the average Intersection over Union (IoU) of the corresponding silhouette masks with GT ones.
 Given the absence of GT masks of test samples in the memory database $\mathcal{D}$, we define the retrieved masks to be accurate if their IoU exceeds $0.85$.

-\textbf{Baselines.} Standard garment generation from images is a new task.
-In general, conditional generation using SD involves three classic methods: IP-Adapter~\cite{ye2023ipadapter}, ReferenceNet~\cite{hu2023animate}, and ControlNet~\cite{zhang2023controlnet}.
-ControlNet is primarily designed for spatial-aligned conditional injection, which is not suitable for our task.
-Therefore, we trained IP-Adapter and ReferenceNet as powerful and intuitive baselines based on SDXL.
-Additionally, we also trained the classic image-to-image model Paint-by-Example~\cite{yang2023paintbyexample} (PBE) as a baseline.